But as we move from a petrol and diesel world towards an electric future, biofuels are becoming an increasingly important fuel for our cars.

 Filling your car with a biofuel that it is not compatible with could cause thousands of pounds worth of damage, breakdowns, or even a serious accident should your car stop running during a journey.

-So, before you fill up on an alternative fuel, whether E10 or something more homemade, research the compatibility of your vehicle fully, contacting the manufacturer if needed to ensure you don’t damage your car.
+So, before you fill up on an alternative fuel, whether E10 or something else that may become available in the future, research the compatibility of your vehicle fully, contacting the manufacturer if needed to ensure you don’t damage your car.

 Why is biofuel not more widely used?